ashiyana10/E-Commerce/README.md

 - **Frontend (NextJS & ReactJS):**
   - Create a React component for the product page.
-  - Utilize NextJS functionalities like getStaticProps or getServerSideProps to fetch product data from the sample JSON file in the repository.
+  - Utilize ReactJS to fetch product data from the sample JSON file in the repository.
   - Display the product details on the page, including name, description, price, image, and other relevant information.
   - Implement basic user interaction features like adding the product to a cart (simulated functionality, no backend integration required).
   - Consider using a state management solution (Redux, Context API) to manage product data and cart state (optional).